 Getting in shape prior to surgery can make recovery easier.

-You’ve found a surgeon to replace your worn-out knees or hips, and you’ve scheduled your joint replacement surgery.
-You’ve taken the pre-surgery class at the hospital, read all you can and talked to others who have gone before you.
-Still, you may feel trepidation.
-Will you bounce back quickly, or struggle to get on your feet again?
-That’s a good question.
-If you want a speedy recovery and an overall successful outcome, you need to do more than just bank on the skills of your surgeon and hope for the best.
-You need to get in shape with pre-hab before your surgery.
+You’ve scheduled your joint replacement surgery.
+You’ve taken the pre-surgery class at the hospital, read all you can and talked to others who have had surgery.
+Still, you may feel anxious.
+Will you bounce back quickly or struggle to get on your feet again?
+Those are good questions.
+If you want to improve the odds of a successful outcome, getting in shape before your surgery will help

 “Fifty percent of outcome success is due to the surgeon, and the other 50 percent is due to the patient’s commitment to recovery – starting with pre-hab,” says Vonda Wright, MD, assistant professor of orthopedic surgery at the University of Pittsburgh’s Center for Sports Medicine.

 Rehabilitation is an exercise and therapy program performed for up to three months after surgery, and most joint-replacement patients know to expect it.
 Pre-habilitation – “pre-hab” for short – is an exercise therapy program started at least six weeks (and preferably longer) before surgery.
 It’s a new concept to many.